sebnitu/vrembem/packages/base/README.md

 ### `spacing`

 A utility for adding vertical spacing between an element's children.
-Spacing size and spacing values are generated from `$spacing-map` variable map.
+Spacing size and spacing values are generated from the `$spacing-map` variable map.

 - `spacing`
 - `spacing-[key]`